Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the verb (return), resource (LS_COLORS configuration), and function (mapping file types to ANSI color codes).
-Distinguishes from siblings by explicitly noting it is not for directory listing, directing to 'ls' or 'dir'.
+The description clearly states the tool returns LS_COLORS configuration mapping file types to ANSI color codes.
+It distinguishes from siblings by explicitly noting it is not for actual directory listing, directing to 'ls' or 'dir'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.